racmanuel/qr-link-generator-for-wp/README.txt

 = Privacy Policy =

-QR Link Generator for WP uses [Appsero](https://appsero.com) SDK to collect some telemetry data upon user's confirmation.
-This helps us to troubleshoot problems faster & make product improvements.
+QR Link Generator for WP uses the Freemius SDK to collect telemetry data, but only with the user's explicit consent.
+This data collection helps us troubleshoot issues and improve our product.

-Appsero SDK **does not gather any data by default.** The SDK only starts gathering basic telemetry data **when a user allows it via the admin notice**.
-We collect the data to ensure a great user experience for all our users.

-Integrating Appsero SDK **DOES NOT IMMEDIATELY** start gathering data, **without confirmation from users in any case.**

-Learn more about how [Appsero collects and uses this data](https://appsero.com/privacy-policy/).
+- **No data is gathered by default.**
+- Data collection only begins **after user consent via the admin notice**.
+- Collected data ensures a great user experience.

+Integrating the Freemius SDK **does not immediately start data collection without user confirmation**.

 == Installation ==